dhmunro/dudley/README.md

 You can redefine these type names in the file, provided the new type definition precedes the first use of that primitive type name, and in all future references you explicitly prefix the predefined primitive with |.
-The unprefixed primitive type name is implicitly defined only upon its first use in a declaration if you haven't defined it previously.
-The actual primitive name has the | prefix and is therefore not a legal Dudley symbol in any other context.
+The unprefixed primitive type name is implicitly defined (as itself with | prepended) only upon its first use.

 ## Parameters